davidlab8/Ticket-lifecycle-example/README.md

 - Windows 10</b> (21H2)

-<h2>Ticket Lifecycle Stages</h2>
+<h2>Creating Admin, Departments, Agents, and Users.
+Discussing Ticket Lifecycle Stages</h2>

-- Intake
+- Post installation set-up configuring Roles(example) Supreme Admin having access to admin Osticket
-- Assignment and Communication
+- Configuring Departments, Teams, Agents, Users (customers), SLA, and help topics
-- Working the Issue
+- Log-in Osticket as a User, create a ticket with a issue to be worked on
-- Resolution
+- Intake, Assignment and Communication, Working the Issue, Resolution.

 <h2>Lifecycle Stages</h2>